Isaipriya

-A biopic about her, Porkalathil Oru Poo was banned in India as it would harm friendly relations with Sri Lanka.
+A biopic about her, Porkalathil Oru Poo, was banned in India as it would harm the nation's friendly relations with Sri Lanka.

 Early life and family

 Shoba was born in 1982 and hailed from Delft Island.
 She was educated at the Memorial School and Vembadi Girls' High School.
 Her family moved to the Vanni in 1995 after being displaced from their home by Operation Riviresa - the Sri Lankan military's operation aimed at recapturing the Jaffna Peninsula.
 Shoba continued her education in Vanni before joining the rebel Liberation Tigers of Tamil Eelam.

-Shoba married a LTTE cadre in 2007 and had an infant daughter.
-Her daughter Akal was killed by Sri Lanka Air Force bombing on 15 March 2009.
+Shoba married a LTTE cadre in 2007 and had a daughter.
+Her infant daughter, Akal, was killed by Sri Lanka Air Force bombing on 15 March 2009.
 Her husband was also killed in the final months of the civil war in 2009.

 Career

-According to the TamilNet website and Shoba's friends she suffered from rheumatic valvular heart disease and as such didn't provide any military service for the LTTE.
+According to the TamilNet website and Shoba's friends she suffered from rheumatic valvular heart disease and, as such, didn't provide any military service for the LTTE.
 Instead Shoba worked, under the stage name Isaipriya, as journalist and broadcaster for the LTTE's Oliveechchu television station in Kilinochchi.
 She was also an actress, singer and dancer.